 The nanodisk was tested in animal experiments, where PA imaging successfully tracked the accumulation of nanoparticles at the tumor site.
 The research team confirmed that the optimal treatment time is 6 hours after administering the material.
 Additionally, the nanodisk induced a significant increase in immune cell count, with up to three times more immune cells identified after treatment.
 These results highlight the potential of this nanomaterial for improving the effectiveness of cancer treatments and inducing immune responses against cancer recurrence.

-The findings, published in Chemical Engineering Journal, suggest that this innovative nanomaterial could serve as a platform for next-generation cancer therapy.
+The study's findings, published in Chemical Engineering Journal, suggest that this innovative nanomaterial could serve as a platform for next-generation cancer therapy.
 Future research will focus on optimizing the material's effectiveness in human trials and exploring additional therapeutic applications.

 “Unlike conventional nanomaterials, which are composed of a single element and perform only one function, the material developed in this study utilizes the combined properties of gold and iron to perform multiple functions,” said Dr. Lee Eun Sook from KRISS.